Politics and sports: United States

 Former Buffalo Bills quarterback Jack Kemp was a nine term congressman who chaired the House Republican Leadership Conference and served as Secretary of Housing and Urban Development under President George H. W. Bush.
 Kemp was the 1996 Republican candidate for vice president.

 Bill Bradley, who played basketball for the New York Knicks, served three terms in the U.S. Senate representing New Jersey.

 Olympic gold medalist Carl Lewis planned to run for office from New Jersey, though his attempt was blocked and he awaited an appeal hearing.

 In 2002, the US State Department initiated a sports exchange programme entitled SportsUnited to encourage dialogue between children from the ages of 7–17.
 The programme seeks to bring together international students with their counterparts in the U.S. to establish links with American professional athletes and to expose them to American culture.
 Another programme encourages U.S. athletes to travel to and learn about foreign cultures and the challenges young people face in other countries.
 SportsUnited has partaken in 15 different sports in nearly 70 countries.

-In 2016, San Francisco 49ers quarterback Colin Kaepernick sat during the National Anthem in protest of police violence, which led to widespread controversy surrounding the national anthem.
-During the 2016 season and onward, many NFL players from all 32 NFL teams protested during the national anthem due to police brutality, racial inequality, and other controversies around the nation surrounding politics and authority.
-Players have knelt, sat, stayed in the locker rooms, and raised their fists while the national anthem was played before kickoffs of games.
-Many videos on YouTube showed fans showing their anger towards players by burning merchandise such as hats, jerseys, and pictures.
-Aside from the NFL, other sports leagues have joined in the protests.
-Ultimately, in 2018, the NFL introduced a policy revolving around the issue.
+In 2016, San Francisco 49ers quarterback Colin Kaepernick sat during the national anthem in protest of police violence, which led to widespread controversy surrounding the national anthem.